munificent/craftinginterpreters/book/closures.md

 like a variable declaration.
 And there's no increment expression that looks like it's mutating that variable to advance to the next step.

-If you dig around StackOverflow and other places, you can find clear evidence that this is what users expect because they are very surprised when they *don't* get it.
+If you dig around StackOverflow and other places, you find evidence that this is what users expect because they are very surprised when they *don't* get it.
 In particular, C# originally did *not* create a new loop variable for each iteration of a `foreach` loop.
 This was such a frequent source of user confusion that they took the very rare step of shipping a breaking change to the language.
 In C# 5, each iteration creates a fresh variable.

 Old C-style for loops are harder.
 The increment clause really does look like mutation.
 That implies there is a single variable that's getting updated each